xyliatgithub/IntroInfoSec-2025/lab2/README.md

 You only need to complete the first lab task: **SYN Flooding Attack**.

 Note that in this lab module you will use multiple VMs under the same private network.
 Please refer to the [User Manual](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf) if you need help on network configuration or creation of multiple VMs.

+**Additional Question:** Please explain how the SYN cookie mechanism can help to defend the SYN flood attacks.

 ## Submission Details